error source: '\u' used without hex digits in character string starting ""c:\u" x=read.csv("C:\Users\Bob\Desktop\problem.csv")

 Reason for this error message.

 This error message occurs at the first backslash.
 It is a result of the fact that the backslash serves as an indicator of string literals.
 String literals are a character or string in quotes with a special meaning.
-These meanings include the formatting of the text, octal numbers, and hexadecimal number.
+These meanings include the formatting of the text, octal digit, ascii character, unicode character, and hexadecimal number.
 So when you use a single backslash followed by a letter, it is looking for that special meaning.
 Because the letter “U” does not have a special meaning, it looks to “x” which indicates a hexadecimal number.
 Because of this, you cannot use backslashes in this manner and the program to produce this error message if you try.

 How to fix this error message.